Melissa Fumero: 2013–2020: breakthrough with Brooklyn Nine-Nine

 Fumero's first starring role and breakthrough came in 2013, when she was cast in Fox's untitled comedy pilot as the female lead opposite Andy Samberg.
 The show's title was announced in April 2013 as Brooklyn Nine-Nine.
 It follows a group of New York Police Department detectives in Brooklyn's fictional 99th precinct.
 Fumero portrays the rule-following, competitive character Amy Santiago.
 To prepare, she and Brooklyn's cast received police and firearm training.
 Fumero is one of the show's two regular Latina cast members, the other being Stephanie Beatriz, who portrays Rosa Diaz.
 Fumero described this casting as groundbreaking, though the two feared one of them would be fired.
-As a result, they tried to make their appearances as distinct from one another as possible; for example, Fumero's character has straight hair while Beatriz's has wavy hair.
-Due to her lack of experience in comedy, Fumero was usually nervous, a trait the writers incorporated into Amy's personality.
+Before the pilot was filmed, they decided to emphasise the differences in their appearances; Fumero straightened her hair while Beatriz made hers wavy.
 On September 17, 2013, Brooklyn Nine-Nine's pilot aired, garnering over six million viewers and positive reviews.
 The A.V.
 Club praised the contrasts between Samberg's and Fumero's acting styles, calling her "a real find".
 Reviews of the first season were also positive, and it received 5.2 million total viewers.

 In May 2014, Fox renewed Brooklyn Nine-Nine for a second season that would air during the 2014–2015 television season.
 Its premiere, "Undercover", was well received by critics.
-Reception of Fumero's performance was positive; Collider lauded her comedic timing, drive, and vulnerability, while Entertainment Weekly found her acting in a scene in which Amy tells Jake (Samberg) "[n]othing's going to happen" between them romantically convincing.
+Reception of Fumero's performance was positive; Collider lauded her comedic timing, drive, and vulnerability, while Entertainment Weekly found her acting convincing in a scene in which Amy tells Jake (Samberg) "[n]othing's going to happen" between them romantically.
 Journalists lauded the rest of the season and deemed the cast "winning".
 In 2015, the show's cast were nominated for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 Fumero's performance garnered her an Imagen Award nomination for Best Supporting Actress; she later received three more nominations for her work on the same show, including a win in 2022.

 Brooklyn Nine-Nine's third season premiered in September 2015.
 Fumero said she found comic acting much easier, having become more familiar with Amy's character, and added she had "fallen into a real groove and rhythm" with her approach to scenes.
 Fumero was pregnant during the season's production, which led to a storyline in which Amy goes undercover as a pregnant woman.
 The directors and camera operators used methods such as positioning her behind objects to hide her pregnancy.
 Of the experience, she said, "I don't recommend it", citing difficulties memorizing her lines and focusing on scenes.
 Brooklyn's fourth and fifth seasons aired from September 2016 to May 2018; both seasons were acclaimed by critics, who continued to praise the ensemble.